jensstenbye/masters/README.md

 This repository contains the code used to create and train the scRNA denoising models described in my masters thesis, and a notebook for preprocessing data used in the project.
 The code is for documentation purposes only and is non-functional as is.
 A short description of the files is given below

-main.py     -> Main script, constructs and trains specified model config.ini  -> Config file read by main.py, containing default parameters for model
+main.py     -> Main script, constructs and trains specified model<br>
+config.ini  -> Config file read by main.py, containing default parameters for model

 -training tools/<br>